pingcap/docs/data-migration/migrate-aurora-tidb-from-snapshot.md

 [tikv-importer]
 # "local": Default backend.
 The local backend is used to import large volumes of data (1 TiB or more).
 During the import, the target TiDB cluster cannot provide any service.
-# "tidb": The "tidb" backend is used to import data less than 1 TiB.
+# "tidb": The "tidb" backend is recommended to import data less than 1 TiB.
 During the import, the target TiDB cluster can provide service normally.
 backend = "local"

 # Set the temporary storage directory for the sorted Key-Value files.
 The directory must be empty, and the storage space must be enough to hold the largest single table in the data source.
 For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage and exclusive I/O for the directory.